-2. Insert the DVD with the label facing up.
-The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track.

-3. Ensure the VESTM Remote Control and the Headphone switch is on Channel 1.
+- 2. Insert the DVD with the label facing up.
+The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track. - 3.
+Ensure the VESTM Remote Control and the Headphone switch is on Channel 1.

-2. While looking at the video screen, highlight DISC by either pressing Up/Down/Left/Right buttons or by repeatedly pressing the MODE button, then press ENTER on the Remote Control.
+- 1. Press the MODE button on the Remote Control. - 2.
+While looking at Screen 1, highlight DISC by either pressing Up/Down/Left/Right buttons or by repeatedly pressing the MODE button, then press ENTER.